vacu9708/Tools-etc/jenkins+docker+AWS.md

 Going forward, any changes pushed to the repository will be pulled into the workspace of Jenkins.

 ## Send files to EC2 and run the container
-Publish over SSH has been deprecated
+Publish over SSH plugin has been deprecated